 Simulation as a Solution for Kanban

-The simulation tech team at The Company wanted to help manufacturing find a way to help them correctly size their Kanban’s.
+The simulation tech team at the company wanted to help manufacturing find a way to help them correctly size their Kanban.
 They felt confident that ProcessModel simulation modeling would do the job.
 A Kanban model was designed, and then—to get a proper idea of the size of Kanban needed— the manufacturing process was divided into three hypothetical areas: the fabrication of steel parts, the painting of these parts, and then final assembly of these painted parts.

-Most of the Kanban’s used in the manufacturing process are utilized between fabrication and paint, so this is was input into the model.
+Most of the Kanban used in the manufacturing process are utilized between fabrication and paint, so this was input into the model.
 With simple modifications to the arrival cycle, it was discovered that each Kanban part can be tested and tracked.

 First, the model user enters the part number to be tested.
 He then adds the cycle time for the replenishing process.
 The model tracks the variable “quantity on hand” that allows the model user to see if the quantity was sufficient or if it “ran dry.”
 Consumption and replenishing processes can also be viewed at this point.

 Looking To Improve Your Kanban?

 ProcessModel is an industry-leading process simulation tool that can help businesses to improve their efficiency, reduce costs, and increase productivity.
 You can easily model, analyze, and optimize your business processes to identify bottlenecks and inefficiencies, and make data-driven decisions to improve your operations.